paybrush/paybrush/README.md

 **Integration:**
 - Use the "Refresh Token" along with your "Client ID" and "Client Secret" in your application for authenticating email requests with Nodemailer.

-**Note:**
-- Securely store the "Client Secret" and "Refresh Token" as they provide access to your Google account.

 **Uploading a Zip File to Google Cloud Storage**

 1. **Create a Cloud Storage Bucket:**